 The questions prepared for the survey might be put in a manner to lead the responses that are preferred by the researcher.
 There can be more choices for the preferred retort given than for the conflicting views.

 There can be a situation when many responders may have misunderstood the question and chooses an incorrect option.
-If the sample groups composed of numerous old people and if they asked to give answers by remembering their previous experiences, they might be providing some false inputs because of deficiency of memory.
+If the sample groups composed of numerous older adults and if they asked to give answers by remembering their previous experiences, they might be providing some false inputs because of deficiency of memory.

 Non-representative sampling bias also referred to as selection bias.
 This inaccuracy occurs because of implementing random methods during the selection process.
-This results in an excess representation of some of the elements in the population.
+It results in an excess representation of some of the elements in the population.
 All the samples collected using convenience sampling are caused by bias.
-These type of situation are called as under coverage bias.
+These type of situation are called under coverage bias.

 Learn more about Chance And Probability, random variable, Bayes theorem, statistics, please download BYJU’S-The Learning App and keep learning.